muhhx/Vanilla-Ecommerce-Frontend/README.md

   - The UI changes based on the product conditions
 - Product Page
   - Select a color (the images of the product will change based on the color)
-  - Select a size (each color has its own sizes)
+  - Select a size (each color has its own size)
   - Add to the cart (see the price change on the upper-right corner of your screen)
-  - Add to yout list of favorite products
+  - Add to your list of favorite products
   - The UI will change, based on the product conditions
 - User Profile Page
-  - Check your list of favorite products (click in the image to go to the page of the product)
+  - Check your list of favorite products (click on the image to go to the page of the product)
   - Remove products from your list
   - Delete account option
   - Logout option
 - Cart
   - Add more quantity of the same product
-  - Remove the number of quantity of the same product
+  - Remove the amount of quantity of the same product
   - Remove a product and all of its quantities out of the shopping cart
   - Final price updates every time the cart state changes
   - Click checkout to go to the payment page
 - Payment
   - Add your payment information and order our products
   - If you cancel the purchase, you'll be redirected to the cart
-  - After paying the product, you will be redirected to our website success screen
+  - After paying for the product, you will be redirected to our website success screen
   - *you can use 4242 4242 4242 4242 as a card number for testing purposes.
 Learn more about it [here (Stripe documentation)](https://stripe.com/docs/testing)*
 - Authentication
   - Create an account